Braga and Guimaraes Tour from Oporto, both cities represent Portugal with great historical value.

 Located in the north of Portugal, Braga was the very first city founded, Braga is easily one of the more important cities in terms of tradition, monumental places and learning potential.

 Guimaraes is also very important because of the history, acknowledged has one of the most touristic and visited cities, beautiful for sightseeing and explore the culture.

-During the second century, the Roman Empire found a city in honor to emperor Augustus.
+During the century II D.C., the Roman Empire found a city in honor to emperor Augustus.
 The region endured through wars and in the eleventh century the region was officially named Braga

 In the hearth of Braga is located Minho, a beautiful region to explore and learn about the culture, rich monumental value and amazing sights.

 Portugal was “born” in Guimaraes, making it the very first classified city.
 Establishing Portugal’s independence since the tenth century.
 Guimaraes prioritizes politic interests and history.

 The culture also has a important role in the matter because of the evolution of the city.
 Guimaraes also has a lot of interesting locations, like theaters, museums, art galleries and churches.